bkavlak/geemap_docker/README.md

 # geemap_docker

 This is an Ubuntu Image that includes the geemap package and more that are used in GIS applications.
+Mostly designed for research purposes.
 You can find the full package list below:

 *light tag:*